n0x1m/hugo-katex-patch/README.md

 # Go Hugo Goldmark KaTeX Support

 Add [KaTeX](https://katex.org/) support to hugo to render math without Javascript.
+This patch is based on the [graemephi/goldmark-qjs-katex package](https://github.com/graemephi/goldmark-qjs-katex).
 Note that Chrome still doesn't support MathML, use a proper browser!
-You can find a [demo
+You can find a [demo here](https://nox.im/posts/2021/1230/the-probability-of-six-sigma-events/).
-here](https://nox.im/posts/2021/1230/the-probability-of-six-sigma-events/).
 Checkout and patch hugo: